Learn 3D Gamedev from Zero with Godot 4

 checkbox

-Godot uses state of the art Vulkan renderers and also supports older hardware through the Compatibility renderer.
+Godot uses state-of-the-art Vulkan renderers and also supports older hardware through the Compatibility renderer.

 checkbox